 - b-1.
 It is recommended that island States strengthen conservation and management of small scale fisheries in coastal areas and of fishery resources in their EEZs.
 Support should be provided for the implementation of community based fisheries management measures, utilizing the best available scientific data.
-In order to support this implementation further socio-economic research is required into fishing activities, indigenous knowledge, and community benefits.
+In order to support this implementation, further socio-economic research is required into fishing activities, indigenous knowledge, and community benefits.
 Coastal fisheries management should be considered a priority area for capacity building and institutional strengthening. - b-2.
-It is recommended that island States and their distant water fishing State partners should strengthen monitoring, control and surveillance (MCS) at the national and regional levels to better combat illegal, unreported and unregulated (IUU) fishing.
+It is recommended that island States and their distant water fishing State partners should strengthen monitoring, control and surveillance (MCS) at the national and regional levels to better combat illegal, unreported and unregulated (IUU) fishing, taking into account the global nature of these issues.
 Particular consideration should be given to measures that combat misreporting and strengthen enforcement of license conditions.
 Some island States may benefit from the establishment and enhancement of enforcement organizations such as coastguards or national MCS committees to coordinate and maintain law and order at sea.
-The possibility of establishing joint coastguards and multi-lateral surveillance enforcement agreements among some island States should also be considered. - b-3.
-The international community should promote sustainable fisheries through regional fishery management organizations, including activities that remove excessive fishing capacity, address IUU fishing problems, prevent overexploitation of fishery resources, and implement an ecosystem based approach to fisheries management.
-Consideration should be given to the development of new processes that ensure an equitable distribution of the conservation burden in a transparent manner.
-At the same time, the international community should provide support to island States to add value through processing and export of seafood products, which lead to job creation and economic development.
+The possibility of establishing joint coastguards and multi-lateral surveillance enforcement agreements among some island States should also be considered.